grasskarma/gkapp/README.md

 # screensite

-Sanctions Screening App
+Grass Karma App

 Purpose:
-- Provide sanctions screening via UI: results ranked by match score (0.95-100%)

-Intended features:
-- Screen an entity (person/item or organisation) against all open sanctions lists.
-- Look at up-to-date sanctions lists in one location.
+- Allow anyone to mow a nature strip to anyone (Uber model for mowers, like drivers)

 This repo is only the front-end of the app and it is built with Flutter backed by Firebase Firestore.
-(Another repository will be created to define server functions, which will serve as a back-end of the application).

 ## Flutter